Public Boards, Committees, & Commissions Index

 The Washtenaw County Road Commission is governed by a five-member Washtenaw County Board of County Road Commissioners, appointed by the Washtenaw County Board of Commissioners.
 The board is responsible for approval of WCRC's annual budget, acceptance of bids, authorization of expenditures, adoption of policies, approval of contracts and agreements and all other policy matters.
 Membership is comprised of five general public members and two BOC representatives.

 The Washtenaw County Social Services Board is committed to assisting its clients in breaking the cycle of welfare dependency to become self-sufficient members of the community.
+The Social Services Board serves in an advisory capacity to the Michigan Department of Health and Human Services' (MDHHS) Washtenaw County branch.
 Membership consists of two general public members appointed by the BOC and one member appointed by the State of Michigan.

 Every county in the state of Michigan is required to have an approved Solid Waste Management Plan.
 The main purpose of a plan is to make sure there is adequate disposal capacity for any waste generated within the county; to set goals for waste reduction and recycling; and to protect public health.
 Membership consists of: four representatives of the solid waste management industry; two representatives of environmental interest groups; one representative of County government; one representative of township government; one representative of city government; one representative of a regional planning agency; one representative of industrial waste generators; and three representatives of the general public.

 The Southeast Michigan RTA's mission is to manage and secure transportation resources that significantly enhance mobility options, to improve quality of life for the residents, and to increase economic viability for the region.
-The BOC appoints two members to the RTA.
+In addition to appointees from Washtenaw, Wayne, Oakland, and Macomb Counties, the RTA also consists of members appointed by the Mayor of Detroit and the Governor of Michigan.
+The BOC appoints two Washtenaw County representatives to the RTA.

 The Washtenaw County Food Policy Council is an advisory subcommittee of the Washtenaw County Board of Commissioners that increases and preserves access to safe, local, and healthy food for all residents of Washtenaw County.
 The WFPC consists of 18 members representing as many of the following professions and/or viewpoints as possible: community representative, disability justice, economic development, education, emergency food system, faith-based organization, food manufacturer and distributor, food retail, food service, funding, health care, human services, labor, nutrition, planning, public health, racial equity, rural agriculture, transportation, urban agriculture, Washtenaw County Board of Commissioners, waste management.